ParkerMedlin/ProdLine-IssueSheets/Update_Notes.md

 ### 12-8-2021
  - resolved the "Range method of object _Global has failed" issue.
 Problem was that I was trying to select a table row using the old table name (I updated the table name yesterday to match naming convention of all other tables).
- - added `if` statement in the ThisWorkbook module of ISSUESHEET_GEN workbook to make sure Open_Workbook() isn't looking for ProdScheduleCopy.xlsb when it's not there.
+ - a-dded `if` statement in the ThisWorkbook module of ISSUESHEET_GEN workbook to make sure Open_Workbook() isn't looking for ProdScheduleCopy.xlsb when it's not there. -
  - Removed a couple functions from CreateIssueWorkbooks module.
 	 - Sub OpenNOTIssueSht()
 	 - Sub OpenWkbkNames()